fpco/ide-backend/setup/SETUP.md

 * Get the corresponding version of the core libraries:

-      ./sync-all --extra --no-dph --nofib -r git://git.haskell.org get -b ghc-7.8 ./sync-all checkout -b ghc-7.8.2 ghc-7.8.2-release
+      ./sync-all --no-dph get

-  (The second line checks out the 7.8.2 release of the libraries _where available_; unfortunately, not all libraries have this tag.
-This will be resolved once we move to 7.8.3, which uses proper git submodules consistently.)
+  (This is much easier and more reliable now since the version of ghc that we work with, 7.8.3+, now uses git submodules.)

 * Create build.mk